Table of Contents

 - Once they find a worthy cause and a reliable leader, they follow through.

-4. Youth volunteers can motivate millennial voters to support you
+4. Youth volunteering can motivate millennial voters to support you

 Teens and students in your campaign are likely to relate with young generations eligible to vote.
 Similar interests of these age groups lead to them agreeing on several causes.
 But it is not the same with baby boomers, due to the generation gap.